 The Company capitalizes costs incurred to acquire or develop software for internal use.
 Capitalized software development costs are amortized using the straight-line method over the estimated useful life equal to the lesser of the license term or 4 or 7 years depending on the software type.
-Previously, the expense related to these assets has been classified as amortization expense within the income statement.
-Based on the new guidance adopted as of January 1, 2020, the amortization of any assets that are classified as cloud computing arrangements will be expensed and included in operating expenses within the income statement.
-The expense for the portion of the internally developed software incurred prior to January 1, 2020 and any assets that are not related to a cloud computing arrangement, will remain in amortization expense on a go-forward basis, as the Company adopted the new standard on a prospective basis.
+The expense related to these assets has been classified as amortization expense within the income statement except for assets that are classified as cloud computing arrangements which will be expensed as operating expenses within the income statement.